top of page

 Ruud's Success

-In 1897, Rudd opened a company in Pittsburg, Pennsylvania devoted to making domestic and commercial water heaters.
+In 1897, Rudd opened a company in Pittsburg, Pennsylvania, devoted to making domestic and commercial water heaters.
 The Ruud Manufacturing Company became an industry leader in water heating products and is the oldest American water heater company.

 Bet you didn't know?